Accounting Multiple Choice Question – 12 February 2026

 3. no impact

-4. a big deficiency
+4. a significant strength

 Show your workings to arrive at your answer, and explain and justify your reasons: